m1k3d3s/PriceLoader/README.md

 # PriceLoader - read in raw format to see database description.

-Code to take in yahoo finance data and upload to mysql database. drop csv in 'watched dir' and it will upload data to datda
+Code to take in yahoo finance data and upload to mysql database. drop csv in 'watched dir' and it will upload data to data.
+There are classes to launch charts , either final price or volume.
+Switch is made in the .config file.

 1. create database with the following columns